minlov3/minlov3/README.md

 A posteriori error estimation,
 High-order Galerkin time discretizations for time-dependent equations.

-- Added to my field in the future: Numerical homogenization.
+- Added to my field in the future: Numerical homogenization, FEEC.
+Look forward to learning these topics together

 <h2 align="left"> Publications </h2>